September’s Visit Orlando Magical Dining Month is pure magic! With so many great restaurants, how do you choose?

 9. GO Just Ask

 I hope you will GO take advantage of Visit Orlando Magical Dining Month.
 It’s not only a fantastic value and a fun opportunity to dine out with friends but it’s also a great way to support local businesses and dine for a good cause.
-The Foundation for Foster Children will receive $1 from every Magical Dining meal which helps support local foster youth with tutoring, typical childhood experiences and mentors.
 This definitely makes dining out much more magical.

 Have you made your choices yet?
 Please let me know which restaurants are on your list in the comments below.

 Remember sharing is caring.
-If you liked these tips, please share with your friends on social media using the links below.
+If you liked these tips, please share with your friends on social media.